Reporter, The Baltimore Banner, Baltimore/Annapolis, MD, 2022-present

 • Digital Photography: Use Nikon DSLR camera, lenses and external flash to produce photos for stories.
 Edit photos with Adobe Photoshop Elements.

-• Appeared as a guest speaker for the U.S. Army Corps of Engineers, EPA Chesapeake Bay Program, Chesapeake Research Consortium, Leadership Anne Arundel and the American Psychological Association.
+• Appeared as a guest speaker for the Maryland-Delaware-D.C.
+Press Association, World Trade Center Institute, the German Marshall Fund, the U.S. Army Corps of Engineers, the EPA Chesapeake Bay Program, the Chesapeake Research Consortium, Leadership Anne Arundel, the American Psychological Association, the Wendi Winters PR Bazaar and local political clubs.

-• Delivered guest lectures for journalism and political science classes at Towson University, Goucher College and Anne Arundel Community College.
+• Delivered guest lectures for journalism, political science and law classes at Towson University, Goucher College, the University of Maryland Baltimore County, St. Mary’s College of Maryland, the University of Maryland Carey School of Law, the University of Baltimore School of Law and Anne Arundel Community College.

 Maryland-Delaware-D.C.
 Press Association

 • 2012: First and second place for environment reporting (mid-size dailies) for stories about invasive snakehead fish and an in-depth look at a farm pollution lawsuit.
-Also, first place for state government reporting for discovering that water pollution fines largely pay for government overhead and first place for election reporting for a fact-check of a Senate campaign ad.
+Also, first place for state government reporting for discovering that water pollution fines largely pay for government overhead.

 • 2010: First place in environment reporting (mid-size dailies) for an investigation that showed fines as small as $50 were being levied for major sewage spills, as well as first place in state government for finding dishwasher detergents containing phosphorus were stocked on store shelves, despite a new law banning them.